TheoM83/OTA_ESP32/README.md

 ## Known bugs :
   - Memory corruption can occur.
+  - Errors when uploading firmware (several tries expected)
+  - Display not working for both server and esp32

 ## Known vulnerabilities :
   - The binary update is not encrypted